Introduction

 Conclusion

-Area code 503 is far more than a dialing prefix — it is a mark of identity for one of the West Coast's most vibrant regions.
-From its origins as Oregon's sole telephone code in 1947, through the 1995 split that created 541, to the 1999–2008 rollout of the 971 overlay, 503 has adapted continuously to serve a growing, changing population.
+Area code 503 is far more than a dialing prefix.
+It is a mark of identity for one of the West Coast's most vibrant regions.
+It started as Oregon's only telephone code in 1947.
+The 1995 split created 541.
+The 1999–2008 rollout added the 971 overlay.
+Through all of it, 503 kept adapting to serve a growing, changing population.
 Whether you need a number for a Portland headquarters, a Beaverton satellite office, or a remote team building a Salem presence, a 503 number connects you to a region that values community, innovation, and authenticity.

 Claim your 503 number.